You are here

 Dual Enrollment is college credit that is awarded by the cooperating institution for college level coursework that is taught by the college instructor.
 This credit is usually transferable to other Missouri institutions of higher education and appears on the student’s Jefferson College transcript.

-Articulated credit is an agreement between the high school and Jefferson College to accept student high school coursework as an equivalent course as the student enters the College.
-Since this credit does not meet the requirements of Missouri Department of Higher Education Dual Credit, this coursework is not transferable to other institutions.
-In some cases the course may serve as a qualifying prerequisite but will not appear as college credit on a transcript.
+Articulated credit is an agreement between the high school and Jefferson College to accept student high school coursework as an equivalent course as the student enters Jefferson College.
+Since this credit does not meet the requirements of Missouri Department of Higher Education and Workforce Development Dual Credit, this coursework is not transferable to other institutions.
+In some cases, the course may serve as a qualifying prerequisite but will not appear as college credit on a transcript.

 *Students should check with their school counselor to determine if Dual Enrollment or Area Technical School coursework will be accepted for high school credit.